workingDog/taxii2lib/readme.md

-## TAXII2 client library in javascript
+## TAXII 2.0 client library in javascript

 **Taxii2Lib.js** is a [Javascript (ES6)](https://developer.mozilla.org/en-US/docs/Web/JavaScript) library that provides a set of classes and methods for building Javascript clients to [TAXII 2.0](https://oasis-open.github.io/cti-documentation/)  servers.